bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 SJ-Platform fulfills the idea **fault-tolerance** as its architecture prevents the whole system from stopping operation completely in case of processing failure in one module or an instance.
 In the case of a live data stream processing failure, the module is restarted by Marathon.
 Within the module, if several tasks are set in module's instance parameters and one of the tasks fails, the whole system does not stop processing.
 The task is restarted.

 The streaming layer allows handling the idea of **parallelism** through multi-partitioning.
-The data elements in a stream are assembled in partitions.
 A **partition** is a part of a data stream allocated for convenience in stream processing.
-Upon creation, every stream gets a name and a certain amount of partitions.
+Upon creation, every stream gets a certain amount of partitions.
 The parallelism is enabled by dividing existing partitions fairly among module's instance tasks and thus scaling the data processing.

 The general structure of SJ-Platform can be rendered as at the scheme below where all the mentioned above  components are presented in detail: